gcla/termshark/README.md

 - Copy ranges of packets to the clipboard from the terminal
 - Written in Golang, compiles to a single executable on each platform - downloads available for Linux (+termux), macOS, FreeBSD, and Windows

+tshark has many more features that termshark doesn't expose yet!
+See [What's Next](docs/FAQ.md#whats-next).

 ## Building

 Termshark uses Go modules, so it's best to compile with Go 1.11 or higher.
 Set `GO111MODULE=on` then run: